MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-microsoft-entra-health.md

 ms.service: entra-id
 ms.topic: conceptual
 ms.subservice: monitoring-health
-ms.date: 12/10/2024
+ms.date: 12/17/2024
 ms.author: sarahlipsey
 ms.reviewer: sarbar

 ---

-# What is Microsoft Entra health monitoring?
+# What is Microsoft Entra Health monitoring?

 Microsoft Entra Health provides you with observability of your Microsoft Entra tenant through continuous low-latency health monitoring and look-back reporting on Service Level Agreements (SLA).
-The low-latency health monitoring solution includes a set of health metric data streams, known as signals, with built-in alerts designed to help IT operations teams maintain high levels of uptime and service on common Microsoft Entra scenarios.
+The low-latency health monitoring solution includes a set of health metric data streams, known as signals, with built-in alerts designed to help IT operations teams maintain high levels of uptime and service for common Microsoft Entra scenarios.
 The SLA Attainment is a monthly look-back solution that shows the core authentication availability of Microsoft Entra ID each month.

 Paired together, these metrics and signals provide a comprehensive view of the health of your Microsoft Entra tenant.
 Regularly monitoring the information provided in Microsoft Entra Health can help you identify trends, potential issues, and areas for improvement in your tenant's health.
 In addition to the signals for these tenant health scenarios, email notifications can also be configured to alert you when the service identifies an anomaly in the pattern for your tenant.
-Regular monitoring of these signals can help you more effectively investigate an issue when an alert is received because you'll have a comprehensive view of the health of your tenant.
+This article provide an overview of the Microsoft Entra Health monitoring features.

 > [!IMPORTANT]
 > Microsoft Entra Health features are currently in PREVIEW.